isomerpages/csa-sicw1/pages/speaker-rahayu-mahzam-draft.md

 #### **Ms Rahayu Mahzam (Draft)**

 *Parliamentary Secretary*
-Ministry of Communications and Information and the Ministry of Health
+Ministry of Communications and Information, and Ministry of Health

 ##### **Biography**